CLIxIndia-Dev/qbank-lite/docs/assessment.md

                is about 6 levels deep.

 returns:
-  - `BankNode` JSON object.
+  - `BankNode` object.
 Note that the ID corresponds to the `bank` ID, though the object is slightly different.
-Children nodes are included in the `childNodes` attribute, as a list of `BankNode` JSON objects.
+Children nodes are included in the `childNodes` attribute, as a list of `BankNode` objects.
 Ancestor nodes are included in the `parentNodes` attribute.